Setup & Stages

 The Flamingock setup organizes and executes your changes using stages.
 By default, you'll use a single stage that groups all your changes and executes them sequentially.

 Changes within a stage are executed sequentially with order guaranteed.
-However, execution order between stages is not guaranteed - Flamingock handles system and legacy stages appropriately to ensure correctness.
+However, execution order between stages is not guaranteed.

 Setup configuration

-The annotation is only used for defining the setup (stages and their sources).
-No runtime configuration should be placed here.
+The annotation is only used to define the setup (stages and their sources); it does not include or support runtime configuration.

 Defining the setup